buchgr/bazel-remote/README.md

 If you want the docker container to run in the background pass the `-d` flag right after `docker run`.

-You can adjust the maximum cache size by appending `--max_size=N`, where N is the maximum size in Gibibytes.
+You can adjust the maximum cache size by appending `--max_size N`, where N is the maximum size in Gibibytes.

 ### Kubernetes notes